 I like how I have been able to communicate with Tanzanians even with my very limited Kiswahili.
 I had a few conversations with the person that I was sitting next to.
 We got along very well despite the many communication breakdowns.
 He helped translate what the conductor was communicating.
 Before we passed Same, we were offered soda and cookies.
 The refreshments were apparently ticket-dependent because some people did not get them.
 I might be mistaken though; it could have been simply that the other passengers did not like what was on offer.

 The drive from Arusha to Dar Es Salaam is on a beautiful scenic route.
-I enjoyed looking out of my window and seeing an imaginable amount of beauty pass before me.
+I enjoyed looking out of my window and seeing an unimaginable amount of beauty pass before me.
 Before reaching Korogwe there is a never-ending mountain that majestically stretches to no end.
 Many times I wanted to get off the bus and stay there for a few days.
 That mountain had me imagining living a life in that area.

 The only dampener to my trip was the terrible driving.
 The driver did not care about our lives at all.
 We almost smashed behind a truck; the only way to avoid the truck was to move to the oncoming traffic lane.
 Had there been an oncoming car, we would have been toast.
 I just didn’t understand the impatience.
 But we eventually arrived at Shekilango Bus Stand in Dar Es Salaam 12 hours later.
 Alive and tired.